Koblenz Hauptbahnhof: Train services

 Koblenz station has a total of ten platform tracks on four platforms, seven of which are through-tracks (1 to 5, 8 and 9) and three of which are terminal tracks (104, 105 and 109).

 Trains on the Left Rhine line from the north can use almost all tracks (1 to 5, 8 and 104), while Mosel line trains only use the three western tracks (5, 8 and 9).
 Trains on the Left Rhine line from the south can use only the eastern tracks (1 to 5 and 105), while Lahntal railway and Right Rhine line trains can use all tracks (apart from the northern terminal platform, 104).

 Long distance traffic

 In long-distance traffic, Koblenz is served by Intercity-Express, Intercity and EuroCity trains.
 Thus, almost every major city in Germany can be reached directly from Koblenz.
-Some services on lines 30, 31, 32 and 35 are now operated with ICE rolling stock and are therefore considered to be ICE services.
+Some services on lines 32, 35 and 55 are operated with ICE rolling stock and are therefore considered to be ICE services.
 In due course, DB intends all IC services to be operated by ICE trains, some limited to 160 km/h, the maximum operating speed of the West Rhine line.